MicrosoftDocs/windows-itpro-docs/windows/manage/update-windows-store-for-business-account-settings.md

 4. Enter any updated information in the appropriate fields, and then click **Next**.
 Once you click **Next**, the information you provided will be validated with a test authorization transaction and, if validated, the payment option will be added to your list of available payment options.
 Otherwise, you will be prompted for additional information or notified if there are any problems.

+> [NOTE]
-**Note**:<br> Certain actions, like updating or adding a payment option, require temporary “test authorization” transactions to validate the payment option.
+> Certain actions, like updating or adding a payment option, require temporary “test authorization” transactions to validate the payment option.
 These may appear on your statement as $0.00 authorizations or as small pending transactions.
-These transactions are temporary and should not impact your account unless you make several changes in a short period of time or have a low balance.
+These transactions are temporary and should not impact your account unless you make several changes in a short period of time, or have a low balance.

-##Offline licensing##
+## Offline licensing

 Offline licensing is a new licensing option for Windows 10.
 With offline licenses, organizations can cache apps and their licenses to deploy within their network.
 ISVs or devs can opt-in their apps for offline licensing when they submit them to the developer center.
 Only apps that are opted in to offline licensing will show that they are available for offline licensing in Store for Business.
 This model means organizations can deploy apps when users or devices do not have connectivity to the Store.
 For more information on the Store for Business licensing model, see [licensing model](https://technet.microsoft.com/itpro/windows/manage/apps-in-windows-store-for-business#licensing-model).